20 Years of Booze It & Lose It

 - Car crashes are the leading cause of death for teenagers and one out of every three is alcohol related.

 - Each day, people drive drunk almost 300,000 times, but fewer than 4,000 are arrested.

 - Drunk driving costs the United States $199 billion a year.

-Hopefully Booze It & Lose It will continue to raise public awareness about the dangers of drinking and driving.
-The efforts of the NCDOT, law enforcement and organizations such as Mothers Against Drunk Driving are extremely important and they make it quite clear that drinking and driving will not be tolerated.
+Hopefully, Booze It & Lose It will continue to raise public awareness about the dangers of drinking and driving.
+The efforts of the NCDOT, law enforcement, and organizations such as Mothers Against Drunk Driving are extremely important and make it quite clear that drinking and driving will not be tolerated.